 Once you’re seated, order the short rib hash with poached eggs and braised short rib or sate you sweet tooth with banana bread French toast served with a caramel-banana sauce for extra measure.

 Founded in 1996, Sun In My Belly (SIMB) was one of the OG farm-to-table spots in Atlanta.
-Set in the historic Bailey’s Hardware building, the Kirkwood cafe is warm and inviting with delightfully eclectic decor.
+Set in the historic Bailey’s Hardware building in College Park, the Kirkwood cafe is warm and inviting with delightfully eclectic decor.

 Although they serve breakfast, lunch, and dinner, brunch is what sets them apart from the rest.
 The brunch menu is extensive with something for everyone in your crew.

 For the full southern brunch experience, opt for the shrimp and grits.
 If you err on the side of lunch at brunch, you’ll be delighted to find plenty of sandwich options.
 There’s even a menu just for the kiddos, so bring ‘em with you!

 A $79 brunch buffet isn’t necessarily an every weekend experience, but if you’re looking for a place to impress out-of-town guests or have a reason to celebrate, the Four Seasons Atlanta is a spectacular venue to do so.

 The hotel lobby is impressive and the restaurant opens up to it allowing diners to have a brunch with panache.
 The buffet is extensive with various stations including a seafood bar (oysters, crabs, shrimp, etc.), salads, and heavier, traditional brunch buffet items like carved meats.